Last updated: July 2026

 - Best for polished suburban living: Hayden

-- Best for luxury and estate-style buyers: Hayden Lake
+- Best for luxury and estate-style buyers: Hayden Lake and Dalton Gardens

 - Best for larger lots and practical value: Rathdrum